-About ten months ago from the time of this writing I decided I would teach myself how to code.
-At the time I made this decision I had recently graduated from SDSU with a degree in History, and had been searching for what I wanted in a ‘career’.
+In the fall of 2012 I decided I would teach myself how to code.
+At the time I made this decision I had recently graduated from SDSU with a degree in History, and had been searching for what I wanted in a “career”.
 Among many factors, I choose to teach myself how to code because I saw the competitive landscape of the post Great Recession economy and decided I would try learning something that only a small minority of society even attempts to understand.
 I had also lightly dabbled in computer programming since I was in High School, but never spent the time to fully learn the fundamentals.
 Initially I was just as intimidated as the average person would be of programming, but I quickly learned that if you just stick with it, learning to code is no harder than learning a new foreign language.
 This is not something you can teach yourself in a day, a week, or even a month, however if you are the kind of self-learner that never gives up, computer science can be an incredibly rewarding skill to learn.
 I am now currently 3 months into the start of a great career at an awesome company, doing challenging and rewarding work that I enjoy.
 Learning something like computer programming on your own is not for the average person.
 You have to really want to learn, and have a border-line obsessive compulsive determination.
 If you are just starting to learn how to code and are looking for resources and motivation to continue your self-studies, I hope that I may be of help with this article.

 I started by taking a few courses at my local UC Extensions for basic HTML and CSS.
 This was by far the most expensive part of my self-education at around $600+ per course, however I see this initial expense as a benefit.
 It forced me to want to attend every class and over-perform on the homework because I really wanted to get my “money’s worth”.
 After taking HTML in particular I realized that I had been WAAAAAY over-thinking the complexity of building websites.
 I didn’t even realize it, but I knew most of the fundamentals of HTML already by just using the internet regularly.
 If there is a first course you should start with, it should be HTML so that you can start to understand how you are likely over thinking the difficulty of the internet.
 After taking the UC courses I came to realize that I could learn any computer language, as long as I spent the time to fully get to know the markup.

 I decided that I would try Ruby / Ruby on Rails as my first real programming language after the HTML and CSS courses.
 I decided on Ruby because the syntax is (arguably) easier to read and write than other languages.
 I started by watching YouTube tutorials, then came across the Lynda.com Ruby on Rails video tutorials (which are generally OK).
-I spent about a month watching and following along with a few Lynda.com programs, however there seemed to be something missing.
-I just wasn't picking up the material as fast as I had hoped.
+I spent about a month watching and following along with a few Lynda.com (now LinkedIn Learning) programs, however there seemed to be something missing.
+I just wasn’t picking up the material as fast as I had hoped.
 This was about 2-3 months into the process and I was getting a little disheartened, so I decided to really double down and dive into learning at 110%.

-Around the same time I also started working with Treehouse and Code School.
+Around the same time I also started working with Treehouse and Code School (now a part of Pluralsight).
 Both Treehouse and Code School catered really well to my personal learning style.
 I made it most of the way through the Ruby on Rails courses on both sites, and then started going through the other material including HTML, CSS, and PHP courses.
 I would say that while similar, both companies complement the learning process in different ways.
-Treehouse is especially outstanding for Beginner - Intermediate level students and their teaching platform is the most stellar of all the learning sites I've mentioned in this article.
+Treehouse is especially outstanding for Beginner - Intermediate level students and their teaching platform is the most stellar of all the learning sites I’ve mentioned in this article.
 In my opinion the Treehouse instructors are the best online, and interact with students often through the Treehouse Forum; answering questions, and offering help/feedback to students in a surprisingly timely manner.
 Code School is more for the Intermediate - Advanced level student.
 Initially I found Code School really hard to follow, but after a few months working with Treehouse I came to realize Code School was a great place to head once I began to generally understand how to program.
 The Code School courses fly through material much faster than Treehouse, but the courses are absolutely loaded with great content to learn.
 I will go into more depth on both of these companies in a future article, but I think both are a huge part of the reason I was able to succeed in learning how to code.